 Full Flow of Health Data Between Patients and Health Care Systems

-Together with our technical, economic and medical competencies, we will build upon our expertise on national level archetypes, the security of technologic communication for medical purposes and economic understanding of how mobile health tools can and should be integrated into a medical system in a way that benefits not only patients but health actors too.
+Our collective expertise on national level archetypes, the security of technologic communication for medical purposes and economic understanding of how mobile health tools can and should be integrated into a medical system will benefit not only patients but health actors too.

 The project aim to address the following four hypotheses: